 Budget rifle alert!
 While we never pass up an opportunity to play with the fancy stuff, your humble TTAG scribes are always on the lookout for affordable performance.
 With retail prices starting around $469, Winchester’s new-for-2017 XPR line certainly gets the “affordable” part right.
 So . . . how ’bout that performance?

-I’m not a Model 70 historian.
-So I won’t be running down the exact differences between the Model 70 and the XPR.
+I’m not a Winchester Repeating Arms Model 70 historian.
+So I won’t be running down the exact differences between the Model 70 and the Winchester XPR rifle.
 Or examining Winchester’s assertion that they’ve kept some of the proven Model 70’s features alive in the XPR while streamlining the rifle’s design and manufacturing processes to reduce costs.
 But that’s the company line.

-The XPR’s thumb safety slider is a simple affair; back for safe and forwards for fire.
-On safe, the bolt is locked and can’t be manipulated.
-A bolt release button is positioned in front of the safety.
+Every XPR rifle has a two-position safety that’s convenient to operate with the thumb of your firing hand.
+The XPR’s thumb safety slider is a simple affair; back for Safe and forwards for Fire.
+On Safe, the bolt is locked and can’t be manipulated.
+A bolt-release button is positioned in front of the safety.
 Pushing forwards on this button unlocks the bolt allowing for unloading or disassembly while the gun is on safe.

 The XPR’s one-piece bolt handle doesn’t allow for bolt knob swapping, but the factory knob balances comfort, purchase, and a low-snag design.
 It’s just right for a hunting rifle.

 A prominent lever on the receiver’s left side makes removing the XPR’s bolt a doddle.
 Simply push the serrated front end inward like a magazine release and slide the bolt out.